 ALL KEYS must be returned to 115 Ag.
 Admin. before graduating and/or leaving the Department of Food Science and/or Penn State.
-A cash Key Refund will be issued upon returning keys to 115 Ag.
-Admin.
 If keys are lost or stolen, there is a \$10 per key replacement fee (non-refundable).
 Please see Kim Ripka for key requests.